Rudrava/Hangman-python/README.md

 # Hangman-python
-just to accustome to python , Very helpful in that sense
+just to accustomed to python , Very helpful in that sense

 in thiis particular code